justinbyo/jbarr-v5/notes.md

 ## Installing on new machine

-- Make sure you have node and npm via brew
+- Make sure you have node and npm (which comes with node) via brew
 - Best case: run `npm install` to automatically install dependencies in package.json.
 Otherwise:
     - [x] `npm install sass`
     - [x] `npm install live-server`